cloudflare/cloudflare-docs/content/analytics/analytics-engine/_index.md

 Also, as our customer you may need to expose analytics to your customers.
 With Workers Analytics Engine, you can quickly deploy analytics about your own product that your customers can use.

-At the moment, Workers Analytics Engine is only available as an invite-only beta.
-An open beta will start soon.
+At the moment, Workers Analytics Engine is in beta.

 {{<button-group>}}
 {{<button type="primary" href="/analytics/analytics-engine/get-started/">}}Get started{{</button>}}